UPPMAX/UPPMAX-documentation/docs/getting_started/login_bianca.md

   how_login_no_sunet --> |Using SSH keys| use_ssh_keys_no_sunet
 ```

-> Decision tree on how to log in to Bianca
+> Decision tree on how to log in to Bianca.
+> The nodes with a thicker outline are the ones used in courses.

 Question A, 'Can you get inside the university networks?' is commonly answered
 'yes' for anyone with an email address at a university in Sweden.